simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_interface.md

 ### `_snapshot_exists` method docstring

-Get a boolean value whether snapshot value exists or not.<hr>
+Get a boolean value whether a snapshot value exists or not.<hr>

 **[Parameters]**